H-pun/NexusAnalytics/analytics-ui/README.md

     volumes:
       - ${PROJECT_DIR}/config.yaml:/app/data/config.yaml
     networks:
-      - wren
+      - analytics
     depends_on:
       - qdrant

 ibis-server:
-    image: ghcr.io/canner/wren-engine-ibis:${IBIS_SERVER_VERSION}
+    image: ghcr.io/canner/analytics-engine-ibis:${IBIS_SERVER_VERSION}
     ...
 ```
 Then refer to the README.md or CONTRIBUTION.md file the module for starting the module from the source code.

-eg: refer to the [ai-service README](https://github.com/Canner/WrenAI/blob/main/wren-ai-service/README.md#start-the-service-for-development) to start the ai-service from the source code.
+eg: refer to the [ai-service README](https://github.com/Canner/AnalyticsAI/blob/main/analytics-ai-service/README.md#start-the-service-for-development) to start the ai-service from the source code.

 ## FAQ
-### Can I have multiple project at the same time in Wren AI?
+### Can I have multiple project at the same time in Analytics AI?
-We currently do not support multiple projects in Wren AI.
+We currently do not support multiple projects in Analytics AI.
 You can only have one project at a time.
 But there is a workaround for this.
-Since Wren Engine is stateless and we store your semantic model in the database(Sqlite or Postgres),
+Since Analytics Engine is stateless and we store your semantic model in the database(Sqlite or Postgres),
 you can switch between projects by switching the database and make sure you deploying after server started.

 > Tip: Define the `DB_TYPE` and `SQLITE_FILE` or `PG_URL` variable to specify which database you intend to use.